 The field of archaeology has its own history to confront.
 Racism, elitism, and colonialism suffuse the discipline and its practices.
-Although some scholars have been working to unearth these stories and envision a new future for the field, much work remains to be done.
+Although some scholars have long been working to unearth these stories and envision a new future for the field, much work remains to be done.

 As the Statues Fall: A Conversation About Monuments and the Power of Memory